 Engagement parties / bridal showers – usually whoever is hosting an engagement party will pay for that party.
 Engagement parties can be hosted by the Bride or Grooms family, a different relative, or even a friend!
 There can be multiple engagement parties or bridal showers for the couple.
 If you are wondering what an engagement party is, you can check out our article here.

 Bridal Party Gifts – the groom or bride will usually pay for gifts for each of their groomsmen or bridesmaids.

-Bachelor/ Bachelorette Parties – Usually the cost and planning of the bachelor of bachelorette falls on the bridal party as well.
+Bachelor/ Bachelorette Parties – Usually the cost and planning of the bachelor of bachelorette fall on the bridal party as well.
 The best man or maid of honor usually plan and pay for these, and the other groomsmen or bridesmaids help out.
-The bride or groom usually do not pay for any part of their party.
+The bride or groom usually does not pay for any part of their party.

 Mother of the Bride / Groom gifts – the bride or groom will pay for the gifts that are given to their parents.

 Gifts for the bride and groom – Some couples traditionally buy each other gifts on their wedding day as well as write a letter to their soon-to-be spouse.
 The bride is responsible for the groom’s gift and the groom is responsible for the bride’s gift.
 Other people will also purchase gifts for the couple off of their wedding registry.
 Wedding gifts are usually given at bridal parties and not at the actual wedding.